G Adventures Morocco: Kasbahs and Desert Tour Review

 You May Also Like Why You Should Visit the Roman Ruins of Morocco

 Riding a camel was also an amazing experience.
-I’ll admit I was a bit terrified to get up on one as they are very tall and extremely clunky getting up and even walking.
+I’ll admit I was a bit terrified to get up on one as they are very tall and extremely clunky to get up and even walk.
 Much more so than horses.
 I just held on tight, yelped a little bit at the rise, and then leaned in and enjoyed it.

 You May Also Like Why You Should Visit the Sahara Sand Dunes of Merzouga

 We stopped in a town called Azrou to see the Barbary Macaque monkeys.
 It seemed like a random spot in the woods, so we stopped and walked a short way away from the road.

 Then, shortly after we arrive, the monkeys started to join us.
 I assume they are used to people stopping to bring them food.
 This is something I would never have seen had I been traveling on my own, and it was pretty amazing.

 We made a number of stops in Fes, and all of them were really interesting.
 First, we stopped at a pottery coop where they made all of their products by hand.
 They also hand-cut their mosaic tile, not an easy thing to do.
 We got to watch them cutting the tile, making the tagines, and painting them.
 All pretty amazing.